joelclermont/kendo-docs/getting-started/what-is-kendo.md

 # What is Kendo UI

 Kendo UI is an HTML5, jQuery-based framework for building modern web apps.
-The framework features more than a dozen UI components, including a Grid and Chart, and all of the tools needed for a HTML5 app development, such as Data Binding, Templating, Drag-and-Drop API, and more.
-When you start building with Kendo UI, you have the core pieces you need:
+The framework features more than a dozen UI components, a rich data vizualization framework, an auto-adaptive Mobile framework, and all of the tools needed for a HTML5 app development, such as Data Binding, Templating, Drag-and-Drop API, and more.

+When you start building with Kendo UI, you have all the core pieces you need to build rich web applications, including:

 * UI widgets
 * Client-side DataSource